Skip to main content

 • Where's the tension, contradiction, or surprise in what you've discovered?

-Every AI interaction is logged with as much transparency as possible: token counts, computational costs, model versions used, even traces of the model's internal processing.
-Students learn to read AI outputs as statistical artifacts, instead of authoritative answers.
+On the technical side, I’ve tried to log every AI interaction with any “observability” data that is available through Gemini’s API: things like token counts, computational costs, model versions, even traces of the model's intermediate processing (called “thought summaries in the API documentation).
+The idea is that students would also learn to read AI outputs as other statistical artifacts.
 When they see a synthesis of their reflections, they also see: "This reorganization required 12,847 tokens of processing.
 Here's what the model's chain-of-thought looked like.
-This is pattern-matching, not understanding."
+This is a type of pattern-matching and not to read as understanding.
+That’s your job.”

 Example UI language from loader text in RTS